ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    This means import a module in stage *n* instead of stage 0 as per normal.
    ::
+     $let <integer-literal> <<existing syntax>> = <<existing syntax>> In both case the ``$`` must not be followed by whitespace, both to avoid conflicts with other syntax and to be consistent with splices.
-     $let <integer-literal> <<existing syntax>> = <<existing syntax>> The means bind identifiers in stage *n* instead of stage 0 as per normal.
+   The means bind identifiers in stage *n* instead of stage 0 as per normal.
    Module exports however are restricted to stage 0.